 Others had the freedom to play as children, but as adults, the stress of life’s responsibilities overwhelm them to the point where they spend every moment“working”.
 Either physically working at a job or in the home, or mentally engaged in the battle of worrying about the past and future, leaving no room for spontaneity, creativity, or connection.

-Regardless if you’re Type 1 or Type 2 Play Deficient, continue reading for your treatment plan.
+Regardless if you’re Type 1 or Type 2 Play Deficient,

 Step 1: Make a list of the ways you played as a child that no one every taught you to do.
 Things like skipping stones, building forts, playing house, and drawing.

 Step 2: How can some of these can be brought into your life again?
 Some you can still do without feeling like a childish-weirdo, like skipping stones.
 Others, may need an upgrade.

 Building a fort out of the couch cushions feel odd to do by yourself, but would it be fun to do with a child, grand-child, or niece?

 Or does it sound enticing to translate this idea of shelter building into a camping trip?

 Maybe imaginary play wouldn't feel genuine, but what about an improv class?
 Or writing a short story?

 Principles of Play

 *Play, whether in a single moment or a full day, is for the sake of pleasure, not focused on a specific outcome.